Harry Potter: The Exhibition – Edmonton, AB, Canada

 We were given audio guides, and as I said, I was skeptical.
 I worried that I would be distracted if I listened, and what could it really tell me that I didn’t already know?
-Instead, I became addicted.
-Although there were some that were already common knowledge, there [were] many interesting facts about the props, how they were made, and their inspiration behind them.
+Although there were some that were already common knowledge, there [were] many interesting facts about the props, how they were made, and the inspiration behind them.
 I particularly loved hearing about the costumes and how their iconic clothing came to be.
-Instead of being distracting, the audio tracks were short enough that you could listen while taking in a display and still have time to admire all the intricate detailing that the props held.
-Soon, it became a search for the plaque cards that held the corresponding numbers to the audio guides.
+The audio tracks were short enough that you could listen while taking in a display and still have time to admire all the intricate detailing that the props held.

-One of my favorite parts of the exhibition was when you entered the Forbidden Forest area.
-In an effort to submerge you in the whole experience, the atmosphere of this area is set by what I know is a scented fog machine.
-It smells damp and earthy, and combined with lighting and sound effects, it truly felt like you were entering a forest.
+One of my favorite parts of the exhibition was the Forbidden Forest area.
+In an effort to submerge you in the whole experience, the area smells damp and earthy, and combined with lighting and sound effects, it truly felt like you were entering a forest.
 The detailing on the Death Eater costumes is truly to be admired.
 On one of Lucius Malfoy’s ensembles, you can see snakes everywhere, but done so subtly, you almost can’t see them at all.
-Snake embroidering on one garment, snakeskin on another.
 The Death Eater masks were simply breathtaking.

 There was an interview to get to though, so I pulled myself away and went to meet and interview the Phelps twins.
 On the way to the interview, we were shown one of the giant chess pieces from Harry Potter and the Philosopher’s Stone.
 It was explained that there wasn’t enough space in the actual exhibit, and so a few larger items were placed in different locations.
 In addition to the chess piece in the lobby of the TELUS World of Science, the knight Ron rode in Philosopher’s Stone is located just past security in the Edmonton International Airport, and the Ford Anglia is at Kingsway Mall, where you can also purchase tickets to the Exhibition.